coraxster/cacheTtl/README.md

-# memMan
+# cacheTtl

 Simple KV.
 With TTL.

-Fast GC in top of heap struct.
+Fast GC on top of heap struct.

 ```
 2000000 Set:        372 ns/op